ahhurlbert/species-energy-simulation/README.md

 which to analyze simulation output.
 Whether running simulations or conducting analyses, results will be stored in the `raw_sim_output` or `analysis_output` subdirectories.

+Note: The analysis of large phylogenetic trees is memory-intensive.
+You may need to increase the memory allocation on the cluster using the -M option, in which you can set the memory limit in GB (default is 4):

+`$ bsub -M 8 -o out.%J -n 100 -a openmpi mpirun Rscript run_analysis_on_cluster.r 3765 3864 30`

 ##Duplicating manuscript figures